Get Involved: Become a Volunteer

 View current HPAC members

 The Governance Committee reviews applications and makes a recommendation to the Board of Directors for the following year’s committee.
 The process is usually concluded by late September/early October.
 HPAC terms are for three years and are not renewable.
+HPAC Chair-Elect, Chair and Past Chair roles may extend terms past three years.

 Back to top